Polish priest blames 'devil' as he's confronted by alleged victim whose life was ruined

 The Vatican has announced plans to send Malta's Archbishop Charles Scicluna, the Vatican's top sex crimes investigator, to Poland on June 13 to host a "study day" on abuse for Polish bishops on how to protect minors from abuse within the Church.

-Archbishop Stanisław Gądecki, President of the Polish Bishops' Conference, said he had been "deeply moved and saddened" by the film.
+Archbishop Stanisław Gądecki, president of the Polish Bishops' Conference, said he had been "deeply moved and saddened" by the film.

 "On behalf of the entire Bishops' Conference, I would like all the victims to accept my sincere apologies; I realize that nothing can compensate them for the harm they have suffered," he said in a statement, adding that the film would "definitely contribute to an even more severe condemnation of pedophilia, for which there can be no place in the Church."